Anuja-y/Project_4/README.md

 Objective

-This project aims to analyze and predict the stock performance of mining companies in Australia.
-The stock market, with its allure of high returns, also comes with its fair share of risks.
-Consequently, rigorous analysis is imperative for informed investment decisions.
-Considering the pivotal role that the mining sector holds in the Australian economy, our study seeks to shed light on market dynamics and evolving trends.
-While our primary focus is on the BHP Group, the code is designed to be adaptable, allowing users to switch to their company of interest.
+This project aims to analyze and predict the stock performance of mining companies in Australia using various machine learning methods to ensure optimal results.
+The Australian stock market, known for its potential for high returns and inherent risks, necessitates a rigorous analysis to make informed investment decisions.
+Considering the pivotal role the mining sector plays in the Australian economy, our research endeavors to provide critical insights into market dynamics and emerging trends.

 Machine Learning Workflow

 - Data Collection & Exploration
+- Feature selection
 - Data Visualization
-- Feature selection
 - Split the data into Train, Test and Validation sets
 - Implementing model prediction and evaluation